Deep Learning in the Sequence Space: Conclusion

 \section{Conclusion}

 We introduce a new algorithm for computing global solutions of dynamic stochastic general equilibrium models.
-Exploiting the ergodic property of a large class of dynamic economies, we rely on the truncated history of aggregate shocks as an approximate sufficient statistic for the aggregate state.
-Based on this approximation, we use deep neural networks to parameterize the mapping from truncated aggregate shock histories to equilibrium objects of interest using deep neural networks.
+Exploiting the ergodic property of a large class of dynamic economies, we rely on the truncated history of aggregate shocks as an approximately sufficient statistic for the aggregate state.
+Based on this approximation, we use deep neural networks to parameterize the mapping from truncated aggregate shock histories to equilibrium objects of interest.
 Finally, we train our neural networks to satisfy all the equilibrium conditions along simulated paths of the economy.